preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/documents-tab/index.rst

 To reject the suggestion, click the dust bin for the document.

+For more information on how it works when an author suggests a document to be related to a process, see the heading "Related Processes" in this page :doc:`Working with Published documents </working-with-documents/authoring-controlled-documents/working-with-published-documents

 Create a Document Rollup for the Documents tab
 ************************************************
 Another to populate the list with documents is to create a document rollup.
 Click here to do that: